-- According to our evaluation using satellite-based observations and inventories, the spatial distribution of the wetland areas and its temporal variability are generally well captured by our model, both at regional and global scales.
-In addition, the modeled wetland areas and interannual variability compare well with inventories and satellitebased observations respectively.
-Unfortunately, the wide disagreement in simulated - wetland dynamics among estimates from WETCHIMP hampers our ability to assess model performance (Bohn et al., 2015a).
+According to our evaluation using satellite-based observations and inventories, the spatial distribution of the wetland areas and its temporal variability are generally well captured by our model, both at regional and global scales.
+In addition, the modeled wetland areas and interannual variability compare well with inventories and satellite-based observations, respectively.
+Unfortunately, the wide disagreement in simulated wetland dynamics among estimates from WETCHIMP hampers our ability to assess model performance (Bohn et al., 2015).
 Narrowing down the uncertainty of wetland areas by existing maps could minimize the controversial use of the definition between wetlands and inundations.
-Wetlands have considerable variations in hydrologic conditions, size, locations that make the wetland definition hard to consistent.
-In current - 15 parameterization, the connectivity of wetlands cannot be represented since wetlands are considered invariant within grid cells.
+Wetlands have considerable variations in hydrologic conditions, size, locations that make it difficult to reconcile a single definition of wetlands.
+In current parameterizations, the connectivity of wetlands cannot be represented since wetlands are considered invariant within grid cells.